trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/nearby-stops.md

 Be aware that the current position of for example a smartphone user is personal data.
 We do not save this data, but it might be stored for a short time in for example log files.
 You should probably inform your users and ask for permission before sending their position to 3rd parties.
 {{% /warning %}}

+{{% warning %}}
+**New version available**

+A new version, version 2.1, of ResRobot is available.
+Existing apps should migrate to the new version, and it is no longer possible to build new apps on version 2.0.

+**Version 2.0, which you are currently looking at, will be discontinued at April 30th, 2022.**
+{{% /warning %}}

 ### Data format